-public JSSESecurityManager() // Initialize all SSL parameters try System.out.println("Unable to create SSL parameters: exiting"); This method reads the KeyStore file and returns the security context.
-This is a method from interface IEXSecurityManager and has to be imp This is a method from interface IExSecurityManager and has to be implemented.
+''' System.out.println("Unable to create SSL parameters: exiting"); This method reads the KeyStore file and returns the security context.

+This is a method from interface IExSecurityManager and has to be implemented.

 'path' is passed as a parameter from the Server.
-It points to the fmq/profiles/FioranoMQ/certs folder with default configuration Sreturn the SSLFarams used for handshake while initializing
+It points to the fmq/profiles/FioranoMQ/certs folder with default configuration

-secure connection to the Fiorano EMS Server.
+@return the SSIParams used for handshake while initializing secure connection to the Fiorano EMS Server.

-public Object getSecurityContext(String path)

-SSLContext ctx = null;

-try

-KeyManagerFactory kmf;

-65

-KevStore ks:
+KeyStore ks;

+67

 // password used to create the keystore

+68

 char[] passphrase = "passwd".toCharArray();

 69

-70

 // initializing SSL Context

 ctx = SSLContext.getInstance("TLS");

 kmf = KeyManagerFactory.getInstance("SunX509");

-73
+ks = KeyStore.getInstance("JKS");

 74

-ks = KeyStore.getInstance("JKS");

 75

 76

 // opening th keystore file created by the keytool

 ks.load(new FileInputStream(path + File.separator + "keystore"), passphrase);

+77

+78

-kmf.init(ks. passphrase);
+kmf.init(ks, passphrase);

-80
+79

-SecureRandom sec = new SecureRandom(new Long(System.currentTimeMillis()).toString().getBytes());
+SecureRandom sec = new SecureRandom (new Long (System.currentTimeMillis()).toString().getBytes());

 81

 82

 // initializing the SSL context with keys/certficates info from the keystore file

 83

 ctx.init(kmf.getKeyManagers(), null, sec);

 84

-85

 86

 catch (FileNotFoundException ex)

-87

 88

 ex.printStackTrace();

-89

 90

 catch (Exception e)

 91

-92
+-{

 System.out.println("Could not initialise the Context object.");

 93

 94

+return ctx:

 95

+}

 96

 This method need not to be implemented.
 Added dummy method for implementing IExSecurityManager interface.

-Sthrows FioranoException if the Client Certificate does NOT match the criterion of selection defined by the implementation of
+8throws FioranoException if the Client Certificate does NOT match the criterion of selection defined by the implementation of

 8params certificate, SSLCertificate with which a Client has created this JMS Connection.

-Operams operationID, integer identifying the type of operation being performed.
-Operams strContext, String representing the context in which this callback is invoked.
+8params operationID, integer identifying the type of operation being performed.

-public void checkExecute( Socket socket, int operationID, String strContext) throws FioranoException { return; '''
+8params strContext, String representing the context in which this callback is invoked. public void checkExecute( Socket socket, int operationID, String strContext) throws FioranoException ( return; '''